 Riya Saha Shah, Esq.

 Riya Saha Shah joined Juvenile Law Center in 2005 as the fourth Sol and Helen Zubrow Fellow in Children’s Law.
-During her time at Juvenile Law Center, Shah has represented youth in dependency court, written amicus briefs, and conducted trainings for child-serving professionals and youth.
+During her time at Juvenile Law Center, Riya has represented youth in dependency court, written amicus briefs, and conducted trainings for child-serving professionals and youth.
 Shah also leads the organization’s Second Chances initiative, focusing her efforts on juvenile record confidentiality and expungement.
 She has written extensively on collateral consequences, expungement, and the right to counsel.
-Shah was instrumental in Pennsylvania’s successful challenge to the imposition of harsh registration laws for youth charged with sexual offenses.
+Riya was instrumental in Pennsylvania’s successful challenge to the imposition of harsh registration laws for youth charged with sexual offenses.